RichardStoker-USDA/pst-mailminer/README.md

 ## Credits

-Developed by Richard Stoker on EnRichedLab - my personal lab of AI empowered apps and solutions.
+Developed by Richard Stoker on EnRichedLab - a testing lab for AI empowered apps and solutions.

 ## License